Cap-go/docs/src/content/docs/plugin/channel-system.md

 ---
-title: "a"
+title: "Channel system"
+sidebar:
+  order: 6
 ---
-# Channel system

-With Capgo and capacitor-updater come a powerful channel system.\
+With Capgo and capacitor-updater come a powerful channel system.

 ## What you can do with channels:

 * Associate devices to channel for development, beta test or AB testing
 * Use one channel by dev branch and let your team self assign from the phone to test

 ## You have 3 ways to assign device to channel: